plrolivier/boomerang/ROADMAP.md

 Goal: support for multiple architecture (mips)

-- [ ] Rework how arch are selected
+- [x] Rework how arch are selected
+- [x] Add new register structure
 - [ ] Add mips architecture
 - [ ] New example with lima dev board